19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spell Scrolls.md

 	- If [Interrupted](../Game%20Procedures/Resting#Interruption), you must stop this process if you want to engage in combat.
 	- If you stop, roll on the [Miscast Table](Miscast%20Tables/!Miscast%20Tables.md).
 - On a success, you learn the spell, and the inked scroll remains intact.
+	- You must choose a spell you have memorized to 'forget'.

 ### Casting Spell Scrolls
 Alternatively, you can attempt to [Cast](Spellcasting.md) a [Spell](Spells.md) from a scroll directly, bypassing the [Spellcasting](Spellcasting.md) need for [Memorization](Spell%20Memorization.md).
 Doing so destroys the ink on the scroll.